Biden’s pick to lead FAA withdraws amid shaky Senate support

 Washington ran transit agencies in Denver and Los Angeles, but his only aviation-related experience is serving as CEO of the Denver airport for less than two years.
 He has strong ties to the administration, however — he led Biden’s 2020 transition team for the Transportation Department, which includes the FAA.

 Biden nominated Washington last July, but he didn’t get a committee hearing for eight months.
 Republicans attacked his resume and seized on disclosures that his name appeared in search warrants related to a corruption investigation in Los Angeles.
 Washington said he did nothing wrong and had not been contacted by law enforcement.

 The agency is being led by an acting administrator, Billy Nolen, a pilot who has held safety jobs at three airlines and the FAA.
 Sen. Ted Cruz, R-Texas, who led opposition to Washington, said Nolen could win bipartisan support.

+In a statement Saturday night, Cruz said Washington’s lack of necessary experience was obvious.

+“Given the significant challenges facing the FAA, this wasn’t the time for an administrator who needed on-the-job training,” he said.
+“The Biden administration must now quickly name someone to head the FAA who has an extensive aviation background, can earn widespread bipartisan support in the Senate, and will keep the flying public safe.” ___

 Koenig reported from Dallas.
 Associated Press writer Mary Clare Jalonick in Washington contributed to this report.